groundwork

 All That is Alive brings together diverse practices to reflect on life in its many forms, evoking the entangled relations that sustain us and imagining new ways of living together.

-Conceived of as an immersive soft sculpture garden, the work celebrates sustained research into plant dyed textiles and vegetal forms.
-Shaped by the unfolding of lively material relationality, Groundwork invites gallery visitors into a space of sensuous texture and colour - a world of tactile visual play.
-Groundwork explores the wonder that arises through purposeful coexistence with the world of plants and questions what we might learn about other ways of living and learning through careful time spent contemplating the lives of these enigmatic keepers of place.
+Shaped by the unfolding of lively material relationality, the work invites gallery visitors into a space of sensuous texture and colour, much like a garden - a world of tactile visual play.
+Groundwork explores the wonder that arises through purposefully turning our attention to the world of plants and questions what we might learn from them about other ways of living and learning.